The Weaponization of Awkwardness

 Again: a twist.
 A betrayal.
 One of the ironies of awkwardness exerted in this way—the trusty aide to the open secret—is that awkwardness itself, as a passing circumstance, can be a great equalizer.
 None of us, oooooof, cringe, 😬 , is immune to it. (“It is civilization that makes us awkward,” Benjamin Disraeli once noted, “for it gives us an uncertain position.”)
 Awkwardness is a form of “embarrassment,” in the sociologist Erving Goffman’s sense: a deviation between expectation and reality.
 A disturbance in the force.
 A misreading of the cue.

 And Americans, in particular, have long written easiness and chattiness and pleasantry into our shared scripts.
-Many other cultures are perfectly content with moments of silence in the midst of a conversation; Americans, on the other hand—we who reflexively append “awkward” to “silence”—tend to rush to fill the void with idle, but blessedly voluminous, chit-chat.
+Many other cultures are perfectly content with moments of silence in the midst of a conversation; Americans, on the other hand—we who reflexively append awkward to silence—tend to rush to fill the void with idle, but blessedly voluminous, chit-chat.
 We have “real talk,” with the qualifier revealing as much as the conversation itself, and, relatedly, a deep and dedicated aversion to conducting what human-resources departments euphemize as “uncomfortable conversations.”
-Several years ago, The Atlantic coined the term “phaking”—and also “dodge dialing,” and also “the cell phone side step”—to describe the very common act of pretending to be on one’s phone to avoid in-person interaction with others.
-Urban Dictionary’s top definition of “awkward” explains the word as the situation in which “no one really knows what to say, or choose not to say anything.”
+Several years ago, The Atlantic coined the term phaking—and also dodge dialing, and also the cell phone side step—to describe the very common act of pretending to be on one’s phone to avoid in-person interaction with others.
+Urban Dictionary’s top definition of awkward explains the word as the situation in which “no one really knows what to say, or choose not to say anything.”
 It advises the reader, should she find herself in such a wretched circumstance: “Just back slowly away.”

 But these skillful evasions and willful aversions have come at a cost.
 They have allowed for injustice.
 They have abetted impunity.
 They have encouraged people to turn the other cheek, and to do so in the name of that mandate that so many will understand, implicitly: Don’t make it weird.
 They have helped men like Harvey Weinstein to leverage the pernicious power of Please, you’re making a big scene here.
 And the dangers stretch far beyond matters of sexual harassment and abuse: Just as embarrassment can negatively affect people’s health outcomes—the physical body is so often a metaphor for the body politic—it can impede the health of the culture at large.
 So many conversations that are desperately necessary—about sex and gender, yes, but also about racial justice, about inequality, about the politics that affect people in the intimacies of their daily lives—can be thwarted by Americans’ pervasive aversion to awkwardness.
 In 2015, Claudia Rankine gave an interview to The Guardian.
 “Why is it so hard,” the paper asked the poet, “to call out racism?”
 Rankine replied, “Because making other people uncomfortable is thought worse than racism.”